Skip to content

 Prosecutors detailed how Concepción gave the girls cellphones so he could contact them without their parents’ knowledge.
 He also purchased them gifts, such as clothing, jewelry, music, and even alcohol, grooming them with luxuries while fostering dependence.
 For young, impressionable middle schoolers, this attention may have been confusing and misleading.
 Survivors recounted how Concepción convinced them they were in relationships, a clear example of how manipulation can distort power dynamics.

-Manipulation, Isolation, and Control
+Manipulation, Isolation, And Control

 The extent to which Concepción went to isolate and control his survivors was devastating.
 Prosecutors described how he orchestrated encounters with the students in the music room of the school, in his car, and even at motels in New Jersey.
 Concepción’s predatory behavior didn’t stop at school grounds.
 He traveled across state lines to Connecticut and Pennsylvania to meet two of his survivors, further breaking legal and moral boundaries.